LIFO stack of void *. List functions do not compile against a Stack.

 stack_peek

 Returns a void * to the top element of the stack.
 Does not remove the element.
-Returns NULL if the stack is empty
+Returns NULL if the stack is empty or the stored payload is NULL.

 void *stack_peek(Stack *stack);